 Afya (AFYA) Gains As Market Dips: What You Should Know

 Investors will be hoping for strength from Afya as it approaches its next earnings release, which is expected to be August 22, 2022.
-The company is expected to report EPS of $0.23, up 666.67% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $119.45 million, up 69.94% from the year-ago period.
+On that day, Afya is projected to report earnings of $0.23 per share, which would represent year-over-year growth of 666.67%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $119.45 million, up 69.94% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.06 per share and revenue of $492.92 million, which would represent changes of +27.71% and +54.68%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.06 per share and revenue of $492.92 million.
+These totals would mark changes of +27.71% and +54.68%, respectively, from last year.

 It is also important to note the recent changes to analyst estimates for Afya.
-These revisions help to show the ever-changing nature of near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Afya is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Afya is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Afya is holding a Forward P/E ratio of 10.22.
-For comparison, its industry has an average Forward P/E of 15.97, which means Afya is trading at a discount to the group.
+Valuation is also important, so investors should note that Afya has a Forward P/E ratio of 10.9 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 15.03.

-Investors should also note that AFYA has a PEG ratio of 0.31 right now.
+Also, we should mention that AFYA has a PEG ratio of 0.34.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Schools stocks are, on average, holding a PEG ratio of 0.87 based on yesterday's closing prices.
+The Schools industry currently had an average PEG ratio of 0.8 as of yesterday's close.

 The Schools industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 39, which puts it in the top 16% of all 250+ industries.
+This group has a Zacks Industry Rank of 102, putting it in the top 41% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.